crossbario/autobahn-python/docs/wamp/programming.rst

 It is important to remember that :class:`Component` handles re-connection  -- this implies there are times when your component is **not** connected.
 The `on_join` handlers are run whenever a fresh WAMP session is started, so this is the appropriate way to hook in "initialization"-style code (`on_leave` is where "un-initialization" code goes).
 Note that each new WAMP session will use a new instance of :class:`ApplicationSession`.

-Here's a slightly more complex example that is a small `Klein`_ Web application that publishes to a WAMP session when a certian URL is requested (note that the Crossbario.io router supports `various REST-style integrations <https://crossbar.io/docs/HTTP-Bridge/>`_ already).
+Here's a slightly more complex example that is a small `Klein`_ Web application that publishes to a WAMP session when a certain URL is requested (note that the Crossbario.io router supports `various REST-style integrations <https://crossbar.io/docs/HTTP-Bridge/>`_ already).
 Using a similar pattern, you could tie together two or more :class:`Component` instances (even connecting to two or more *different* WAMP routers).

 .. _Klein: https://github.com/twisted/klein